KxSystems/docs/docs/basics/ipc.md

 [.z](../ref/dotz.md)              handle message (callbacks)
 </div>

-A kdb+ process can communicate with other processes through TCP/IP, which is baked in to the q language.
+A kdb+ process can communicate with other processes through TCP/IP, which is baked into the q language.

 :fontawesome-brands-superpowers:
 [Fusion interfaces](../interfaces/index.md#fusion-interfaces)